pysdr/pysdruhd/README.md

 ## Building

 You need python (currently I don't do much cmake-fu to detect python versions, so only 2 works), numpy, and UHD.
-You build like any other cmake project.
+You build like any other cmake project:

+1. `git clone` `mkdir build` `cd build`
+2. `cmake -DCMAKE_INSTALL_PREFIX=~/apps/target-4-5-17 ../` replace ~/apps/target-4-5-17 with your PyBOMBS target directory
+3. `make`
+4. `sudo make install`

 ## Status